Published Jul 13, 2021

 Caregiving for Someone With Alzheimer’s or Dementia

-Being actively involved in your parent’s daily life is also beneficial if Alzheimer’s disease or dementia runs in your family as it allows you to monitor any changes in their mental state.
+Being actively involved in your parent’s daily life is also beneficial if cognitive decline, Alzheimer’s disease or dementia runs in your family as it allows you to monitor any changes in their mental state.
 A few early signs of Alzheimer’s disease or dementia to watch for, include but are not limited to:

 Memory Loss: